cleveard/BiblioTech/BiblioTech/READEME.md

 ## Building

 - Clone the repository
 - You will need to add a project to [Google Cloud Services and get an Api Key](https://developers.google.com/books/docs/v1/using#APIKey) to access Google Books.
+If you want to use OAuth, you will also need to setup and get an OAuth ID.
-- Add a variable to your environment named `GOOGLE_BOOKS_API_KEY` whose value is the API Key you got for Google Books.
-You will need to add the variable to your user environment, unless you run the build from a command line.
+- Add these variables to your environment.
+You will need to add the variables to your user environment, unless you run the build from a command line.
+  - **GOOGLE_BOOKS_API_KEY** whose value is the API Key you got for Google Books
+  - **GOOGLE_BOOKS_OAUTH_ID** whose value is the OAuth id you got for Google Books.
+Set the value to the empty string if you don't use OAuth.
 - Add these variables to ~/.gradle/gradle.properties
 >**BIBLIOTECH_KEY_PASSWORD**=*Your-key-password*<br>
 >**BIBLIOTECH_SIGN_STORE_FILE**=*Path-to-your-keystore*<br>